Description

 In this Psalm, Israel prays for deliverance from an alliance of ten nations that are plotting together to launch a combined attack against Israel.
 Today, the ten nations listed are all Muslim nations.

 At one level, the psalm laments anti-semitism such as has occurred throughout Israel’s history.
-It may have partial fulfilment in the events of the Assyrian exile, the Babylonian exile, the destruction of Jerusalem in 70 AD, and in modern Israeli-Arab wars.
-However, no war in Israel's history exactly fits the details of the combined attack described in this psalm, and it is reasonable to understand it to be a prophecy of a yet-future attack on Israel in the Great Tribulation.
-If so, the level of detail in this psalm makes it a very important end-time prophecy.
+It may have had partial fulfilment in the events of the Assyrian exile, the Babylonian exile, and the destruction of Jerusalem in 70 AD.

-The nations listed in this psalm include Jordan (Ammon, Moab who are the descendants of Lot, and Edom), Saudi Arabia (Edom, Amalek), the Arabs in general (Hagrites and Ishmaelites), Gaza (Philistia), Lebanon (Gebal and Tyre), Turkey, Syria and Iraq (Assyria).
-Assyria might also include Iran and Egypt.
+The nations listed in this psalm include Jordan (Ammon, Moab who are the descendants of Lot, and Edom), Saudi Arabia (Edom, Amalek), the Arabs in general (Hagrites and Ishmaelites), Gaza (Philistia), Lebanon (Gebal and Tyre), Syria and Iraq (Assyria).
+Potentially, Assyria could also include parts of Turkey, Iran and Egypt.

 Tags